 HUB International has developed a comprehensive reopening playbook to help entertainment executives safely open venues.
 The playbook focuses on the following areas:

-Employee health, safety and compliance: Venue operators must establish internal COVID-19 policies and procedures, based on guidance from the Centers for Disease Control and Prevention (CDC), as well as regulations from local health departments.
+Employee health, safety and compliance: Venue operators must establish internal COVID-19 policies and procedures, based on guidance from Health Canada, as well as regulations from local health departments.
 Workers should be trained to follow these health and safety procedures.
-Employers should encourage vaccinations, such as offering time off to get vaccinated.
+Employers should encourage vaccinations, including offering time off to get vaccinated.
 COVID-19 risk mitigation practices should aim to keep employees safe, such as mandates on handwashing and physical distancing, and procedures and incentives for calling in sick.

 Best practices for venue premises: Before reopening, operators should assess potential exposures, especially for interactions between patrons and employees, and implement a plan to reduce exposures.
 These should consider all stages of the patron experience, such as: